 Secondly: talk about it.
 This sounds easier than it is.
 As soon as there is work to do we tend to focus mainly on the work and forget the goal.
 Scrum Masters reading this will recognize this.
-During Daily Scrum, make sure the Sprint Goal is discussed.
+During Daily Scrum, make sure the Sprint Goal is the (only) topic of conversation.

-Make sure Sprint Backlog Items on your Sprint relevant for the Sprint goal are on top and worked on first.
+Make sure Product Backlog Items on your Sprint relevant for the Sprint goal are on top and worked on first.
 Ask questions when it turns out people are working on other things.
-One team I work with gives the Sprint Backlog Items that are relevant for the Sprint goal a special color or tags them otherwise.
+One team I worked with gave the Product Backlog Items that are relevant for the Sprint Goal a special color or tagged them otherwise.
 This works for them.

 Challenge #5: The goal is not a goal